![]() |

 A

 third ideal gift!
 Here we offer a shrapnel fragment of the Sikhote-Alin meteorite, with a representation of the fall in 1947.
-Why not buy the set of three for just £90? |
+We offer similar displays containg other irons: why not buy a set of three for just £90? |

 |